Can you afford that loan you’re about to take out?

 Know how much you can afford

 What’s affordable when it comes to a payday loan?
-There’s no definitive percentage that can be given to say that if 20% of your pay is left after bills are taken out and your repayment is made, it will be enough to live off.
+There’s no definitive percentage that can be given to say that if 20% of your income is left after bills are taken out and your repayment is made, it will be enough to live off of.
 Ask yourself these questions to make sure your short-term loan is affordable:

 - How much are my monthly bills?
 Write down and add up your rent or mortgage repayments, utilities and other monthly expenses.

 - How much are my living expenses?
-Consider how much you need for groceries each week, gas for your car, a few dollars for that morning coffee, etc.
+Consider how much you need for groceries each week, gas for your car, a few dollars for that morning coffee and other living expenses.